Localization Under Consistent Assumptions Over Dynamics: Related work

-Moreover, the dominant testing environment in modeling semi-static objects so far has been the parking lot, while we study the effect of semi-static objects in more complex real world urban scenarios.
+Finally, while parking lots have been the dominant testing environment for modeling semi-static objects \cite{meyer-delius_occupancy_2021, zhu_lifelong_2021, adkins_probabilistic_2022}, we extend the study on the effect of semi-static objects to more complex real-world urban scenarios.